serqco/serqco.github.io/index.md

-Background: The Software Engineering Research Quality Coalition (SERQco, pronounced “Sirco”) works based on the perception that many em-pirical SE research contributions have (some aspects of) avoidably low quality.
+Background: The Software Engineering Research Quality Coalition (SERQco, pronounced “Sirco”) works based on the perception that many empirical SE research contributions have (some aspects of) avoidably low quality.
 Objective: SERQco creates evidence of research quality issues and makes suggestions how to improve.
-Method: SERQco operationalizes reasonable lower bounds for some aspects of research qual-ity and then measures research quality over many published empirical SE research articles.
+Method: SERQco operationalizes reasonable lower bounds for some aspects of research quality and then measures research quality over many published empirical SE research articles.